sumelan/shirase/README.md

   └── NIXBOOT
 ```

-Btrfs root volume is wiped at each boot via the script but /perisit and /cache
+Root volume is wiped at each boot via the script but /perisit and /cache are
-are remained by
+remained by
 [impermanence module](https://github.com/nix-community/impermanence).

-Plus, /persist volume of my laptop (acer) is transferred to hdd connected to my
+Plus, /persist volume of my laptop (acer) is transferred to HDD connected to my
 desktop (sakura) over ssh using [btrbk](https://github.com/digint/btrbk).

-### Modularization
+### Setting per Host

-I use [home-manager](https://github.com/nix-community/home-manager) to manage my
-config.
-Each program file is contained the all configs related to that program,
-so i just exclude its file and all related setting excluded when i stop using
-it.
+You can set different setting per host; user, package branch, and default
+program.

 ## Automatic Install Script